 In reality, as we will see, Bellarmine’s opinion is founded upon nothing less reliable than Sacred Scripture itself.
 We’ll return to this point momentarily.

 It is clear that, in Bellarmine’s mind, the reason a pope who is a manifest heretic can be judged is due to the man’s state; namely, he has ceased to be pope!
-He is simply acknowledging that manifest heresy is such that it renders the heretic – be that person a layman, religious, or cleric – a non-member of the Church, and thus subject to judgment.
+Note that he is not saying that the manifest heretic is subject to judgment because he is a non-member of the Church, rather, he is saying that the man is subject to judgment because he is no longer pope.

 There is nothing whatsoever doubtful in this statement.
 Suggest, however, that this very same principle applies to a man who claims to be pope, and heads explode!